ALIENHHY/ALIENHHY.github.io/_pages/Internships.md

 ====Observations on the Global Governance Landscape of Artificial Intelligence Governance

-==Taking responsibility for developing AI-driven efficiency tools:
+Taking responsibility for developing AI-driven efficiency tools:

 ====News Reporting System Development: Developed a workflow to automatically collect, summarize, and deliver daily news reports on relevant topics to colleagues' mailboxes, which has been actively used in our team.